TheOfficialPeter/webscraping.github.io/README.md

 # A Dive Into Webscraping
 ###### Author: P e t e r. <br/> Please note: This article assumes that you know the basic python syntax.
-Also I will be placing all the code in this repo.
+Also the code is available [here](https://github.com/TheOfficialPeter/webscraping.github.io/blob/main/test.py).

 ### Basic